 But I don’t fully believe that to be true.
 I believe that by reading, observing, being curious ~ by walking, trekking, noticing, absorbing, & mostly, by talking to people of that country, & of that culture ~ we can understand not everything, but more than we did before.
 We are a witness now, to another culture.
 We may have friends now, from that new place.
 And though we may never fully understand what it’s like to be someone other than ourselves, perhaps we can begin to understand that “foreign” refers to customs & languages & nuances: but it does not necessarily apply to the hearts of people.

 If the entire world is our home, then in fact, this must be so.

 As Wayne Dyer says: “If God is everywhere, then there is nowhere that he is not.”

-If God is everywhere, then there is no country, no city, no man, no place we can travel where God is not.
-Or replace the word “God” with the word “love.”
-There is no country, no city, no man, no place we can travel where love does not exist.
+If God is everywhere, then there is no country, no city, no place where God is not.
+Or, replace the word “God” with the word, “love.”
+There is no country, no city, no place where love does not exist.
 It is impossible.

 Therefore, we can feel safe anywhere.
 We can make new friends anywhere.
 We can explore new paths, climb mountains, & discover new territories everywhere.